judepayne/draw-graph/web-draw-graph/help1.md

 The data was typed in the columns to the left and then in the column marked as blue, a spreadsheet formula concatenates the contents of the previous columns together.
 When it was ready, the contents of that column were copied and paste into the draw-graph text area.

-####Special characters to avoid
+####Special characters, including line breaks

-draw-graph uses 4 special characters in its input format.
+draw-graph uses 3 special characters in its input format.
 Avoid these in the data that you supply.
-They are `|` `:` `+` and `,`
+They are `|` `:` and `,`

+commas `,` can be escaped in node meta data and edge meta data by putting a backslash in front of the character.
+For example:

+    ...:shar\,har:...

+At the moment, the other two special characters `|` and `:` cannot be escaped.

+Sometimes, you may have a node for which the label you want to use is much longer than its peers.
+In this case, it's useful to break it over two or more lines.
+This can be achieved by putting a `\n` line break character in the node or edge meta data.
+For example:

+    ...:This is a very\nlong label:...

+With both escaped characters and line breaks, please remember to use this consistently across the node when it appears across all the edges that it participates in.
+For example if a node is defined as

+    ...:shar\,har:...

+in one node, and

+    ...:sharhar:...

+in another, draw-graph will assume that they are two different nodes.

 In the header row (below), avoid the character `/` in the specified keys as this has a special meaning.
 See fallback labels below.

+The special characters `|` and `:` cannot currently be escaped and should be avoided.

 The data that you load into draw-graph can have five different types of rows.

 ####1) The header row

 The header row is a list of the keys in each node, separated by the colon character.
-It must always be started with `h:` For example:
+It must always be started with `h,` For example:

-    h:class:name:id
+    h,class:name:id

 is a valid header row where the subsequent definition of each row should be a colon separated list of the values for `class`, `name` and `id`.
 The only character not allowed within each key itself is a comma.